Genesco Inc. (NYSE:GCO) Short Interest Down 7.5% in July

-Genesco Inc. (NYSE:GCO – Get Free Report) saw a large decline in short interest in the month of July.
+Genesco Inc. (NYSE:GCO – Get Free Report) saw a significant decline in short interest in the month of July.
 As of July 15th, there was short interest totalling 537,300 shares, a decline of 7.5% from the June 30th total of 580,800 shares.
-Currently, 4.6% of the shares of the company are sold short.
-Based on an average daily volume of 357,000 shares, the days-to-cover ratio is presently 1.5 days.
+Based on an average daily volume of 357,000 shares, the days-to-cover ratio is currently 1.5 days.
+Approximately 4.6% of the company’s shares are short sold.

-A number of large investors have recently bought and sold shares of the business.
-Dimensional Fund Advisors LP boosted its stake in Genesco by 3.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 1,082,743 shares of the company’s stock worth $49,827,000 after purchasing an additional 40,591 shares in the last quarter.
-Legion Partners Asset Management LLC raised its holdings in shares of Genesco by 0.6% in the fourth quarter.
-Legion Partners Asset Management LLC now owns 928,042 shares of the company’s stock valued at $42,708,000 after buying an additional 5,862 shares during the last quarter.
-Alliancebernstein L.P. lifted its position in Genesco by 13.4% during the 4th quarter.
-Alliancebernstein L.P. now owns 671,250 shares of the company’s stock worth $30,891,000 after buying an additional 79,167 shares in the last quarter.
-State Street Corp grew its holdings in Genesco by 3.8% during the 2nd quarter.
-State Street Corp now owns 551,818 shares of the company’s stock worth $27,541,000 after acquiring an additional 20,290 shares during the last quarter.
-Finally, Ameriprise Financial Inc. increased its position in Genesco by 2.1% in the 1st quarter.
-Ameriprise Financial Inc. now owns 306,195 shares of the company’s stock valued at $11,292,000 after acquiring an additional 6,303 shares in the last quarter.
-83.99% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Hussman Strategic Advisors Inc. grew its stake in Genesco by 78.8% during the 2nd quarter.
+Hussman Strategic Advisors Inc. now owns 46,500 shares of the company’s stock worth $1,164,000 after purchasing an additional 20,500 shares in the last quarter.
+Bank of Montreal Can acquired a new position in shares of Genesco during the 2nd quarter worth about $4,009,000.
+Strs Ohio boosted its position in shares of Genesco by 8.9% during the 2nd quarter.
+Strs Ohio now owns 6,100 shares of the company’s stock worth $152,000 after acquiring an additional 500 shares in the last quarter.
+Victory Capital Management Inc. boosted its position in shares of Genesco by 13.5% during the 2nd quarter.
+Victory Capital Management Inc. now owns 30,937 shares of the company’s stock worth $775,000 after acquiring an additional 3,687 shares in the last quarter.
+Finally, Janney Montgomery Scott LLC boosted its position in shares of Genesco by 34.5% during the 2nd quarter.
+Janney Montgomery Scott LLC now owns 12,481 shares of the company’s stock worth $313,000 after acquiring an additional 3,204 shares in the last quarter.
+83.99% of the stock is owned by institutional investors and hedge funds.

-Genesco (NYSE:GCO – Get Free Report) last released its quarterly earnings results on Thursday, May 25th.
-The company reported ($1.59) EPS for the quarter, missing analysts’ consensus estimates of ($1.10) by ($0.49).
-The firm had revenue of $483.60 million during the quarter, compared to analyst estimates of $478.01 million.
-Genesco had a net margin of 2.05% and a return on equity of 8.05%.
-Genesco’s quarterly revenue was down 7.1% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.44 earnings per share.
-On average, equities research analysts predict that Genesco will post 2.24 earnings per share for the current year.
+Genesco (NYSE:GCO – Get Free Report) last released its earnings results on Thursday, May 25th.
+The company reported ($1.59) EPS for the quarter, missing the consensus estimate of ($1.10) by ($0.49).
+Genesco had a return on equity of 8.05% and a net margin of 2.05%.
+The company had revenue of $483.60 million for the quarter, compared to analyst estimates of $478.01 million.
+During the same period in the previous year, the firm earned $0.44 earnings per share.
+The company’s revenue for the quarter was down 7.1% compared to the same quarter last year.
+On average, equities analysts predict that Genesco will post 2.24 earnings per share for the current year.

 Genesco Inc operates as a retailer and wholesaler of footwear, apparel, and accessories in the United States, Puerto Rico, Canada, the United Kingdom, and the Republic of Ireland.
 The company operates through four segments: Journeys Group, Schuh Group, Johnston & Murphy Group, and Licensed Brands.